bobbyshaw/magento-footer-js/README.md

 A common web development technique to improve page load times is to move JavaScript to the end of the page.
 A common frustration for frontend Magento developers is the inability to do this due to the amount of inline JavaScript found in templates.

-This extnesion observes for the `http_response_send_before` event, removes any javascript it finds and appends it to a block at the end of the page for the root block.
+This extension observes for the `http_response_send_before` event, removes any javascript it finds and appends it to a block at the end of the page for the root block.

 Tested against: